kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 before any call to irq_find_mapping(), lest the descriptor will not be allocated.

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.
+If the driver has the Linex IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.